Photo of drugs

 • Need a greater amount of cannabis to get the same effects

-Research has shown that cannabis use impacts the development of psychosis in some individuals.
+Research has also shown that cannabis use impacts the development of psychosis in some individuals.
 Psychosis is a break with reality characterized by hallucinations, false beliefs (delusions), impaired thinking and lack of motivation.

 Regular use of cannabis can affect your lungs and lead to conditions such as cough, wheeze, worsening of asthma, sore throat, bronchitis, and lung infections.
 Cannabis smoke contains many of the same chemicals as tobacco smoke, several of which are known to cause cancer.